Discover unique ideas to make your office Christmas party unforgettable.

 Office Christmas Party Themes

 Hosting an Ugly Christmas Sweater party has become a classic.
-Simply ask your guests to wear their best (worst) Christmas jumper.
-It’s silly, funny and adds to the festive spirits.
+Simply ask your guests to wear their best, or worst, Christmas jumper.
+It is silly, funny and adds to the festive spirit.

-Pro-tip: For those who don’t have a sweater at hand, ask them to wear a red or green top.
-They’ll blend in seamlessly.
+Pro tip: For those who do not have a jumper to hand, ask them to wear a red or green top.
+They will blend in seamlessly.

 Die Hard